 - Increased confidence levels

-All the above are generic improvements and if you’re creating proper training needs then there will be a lot of niche business outcomes that are unique to your organisation too.
+All the above are generic improvements, however if you have identified your team’s training needs and designed training to target these areas, there will be many additional positive business outcomes that are unique to your organisation too.

 For example, we worked with a railway company and a couple of their unique business outcomes included: